JezuzLizard/T6-Plutonium-Grief-Promod/README.md

 # T6-Plutonium-Grief-Promod
-A plutonium mod for the Grief gamemode in zombies.
+A Plutonium mod for the Grief gamemode in zombies.

 ## Created by: JezuzLizard and 5and5